pmqs/zipdetails/README.md

 ## Corrupt Zip files

-Although the detection and reporting of the common corruption use-cases is present in `zipdetails`, there are likely to be other edge cases that need to be supported.
+Although the detection and reporting of common corruption use-cases is present in `zipdetails`, there are likely to be other edge cases that need to be supported.

-If you have a Corrupt Zip that isn't being processed properly, please report it (see  ["SUPPORT"](#support)).
+If you have a corrupt Zip file that isn't being processed properly, please report it (see  ["SUPPORT"](#support)).

 # SUPPORT